 Widely regarded as one of the world's best orchestras, the London Symphony Orchestra (LSO) has a roster of soloists and conductors who are second to none.
 An integral partner of Guildhall School for many years and the Resident Orchestra at the Barbican, the LSO helps to deliver the Orchestral Artistry specialism within the Guildhall Artist Masters programme (see page 32), and provides many performance opportunities for Guildhall students.
-The LSO's Music Director Sir Simon Rattle is Artist in Association at Guildhall School.
+The LSO's outgoing Music Director, Sir Simon Rattle, is Artist in Association at Guildhall School, while Sir Antonio Pappano, who begins the role of Chief Conductor in September 2024, is an Honorary Fellow.